Little Falls Branch (Potomac River tributary): History

 The name, "Powder Mill Branch" was derived from the Loughborough Mill, which was built and operated alongside the stream in the 19th century.

 In the mid-19th century, the stream served as an interim water source for Washington, D.C.
-The Dalecarlia Reservoir was built on the Washington, D.C.–Maryland border next to Little Falls Branchin 1858 and a dam was built on the stream with water diverted into the reservoir starting in 1859.
-In 1864, with the completion of the Washington Aqueduct, the Potomac River became the city's principal water source, instead of Little Falls Branch; however, muddy water from Little Falls Branch continued to flow into the reservoir, and a bypass pipe was built to channel the aqueduct water to another city reservoir, the Georgetown Reservoir.
+The Dalecarlia Reservoir was built on the Washington, D.C.–Maryland border next to Little Falls Branch in 1858.
+A dam was built on the stream, and water was diverted into the reservoir starting in 1859.
+In 1864, with the completion of the Washington Aqueduct, the Potomac River became the city's principal water source, instead of Little Falls Branch.
+Muddy water from Little Falls Branch continued to flow into the reservoir, and a bypass pipe was built to channel the aqueduct water to another city reservoir, the Georgetown Reservoir.
 In 1895 construction was completed to fully divert the stream from the Dalecarlia Reservoir and the branch stopped providing water to the city.

-In 1897, the Department of Agriculture purchased a farm located along a tributary of Little Falls Branch from Henry Bradley Davidson for use by the Bureau of Animal Industry's animal disease station.
-It was used until the 1930s when sub-urbanization brought neighbors who complained about the smells.
-It was moved to Beltsville and the area turned into a park.
-In 1951 it was transferred from the Department of Agriculture to the Maryland-National Capital Park and Planning Commission which first added it to the Little Falls Parkway, but then turned it into Norwood Park, named for the nearby St. John's Episcopal Church, Norwood Parish.
+In 1897, the U.S. Department of Agriculture (USDA) purchased a farm located along a tributary of Little Falls Branch from Henry Bradley Davidson, for use by the Bureau of Animal Industry's animal disease station.
+The station operated at the Bethesda location until 1937, when nearby residents complained about odors emitted by the station.
+USDA moved the station to the Beltsville Agricultural Research Center and the Bethesda site was subsequently used by Maryland-National Capital Park and Planning Commission (M-NCPPC) as a park.
+In 1951 USDA formally transferred the property to the M-NCPPC.
+M-NCPPC initially included the site in the land for the adjacent, recently-constructed Little Falls Parkway.
+Subsequently the site was converted into Norwood Park, named for the nearby St. John's Episcopal Church, Norwood Parish.